United States Air Force Basic Military Training: Fifth Week

 Trainees will train on their SABC, FEST and CBRNE skills to have a grasp on the basics of conducting UXO (Unexploded Ordnance) sweeps, helping a downed or injured Airman and doing the PAR and SALUTE reports they were taught during their CBRNE course the week prior.
 They will be taught how to identify potential threats and who to report them to in their chain of command.
-BEAST week will be almost entirely devoted to scenario training.
-As they take advantage of more field time to hone their newly acquired infantry skills, the trainees also will have more hands-on instruction in buddy care, culminating in an evaluation for each zone to see which zone has the won the coveted title of BEAST excellence which is announced at the culmex ceremony on Friday afternoon.
+PACER FORGE will be almost entirely devoted to scenario training.
+As they take advantage of more field time to hone their newly acquired infantry skills, the trainees also will have more hands-on instruction in buddy care, culminating in an evaluation for each zone to see which zone has won the coveted title of PACER FORGE excellence which is announced at the CULMEX (culminating exercise) ceremony on Friday afternoon.
 The BEAST site includes a 1.5-mile improvised explosive device (IED) trail littered with simulated roadside bombs.
 Trainees learn to spot IEDs and then use the trail in training scenarios.
 For example, under one scenario trainees make their way down the "lane" in tactical formation, trying to identify IEDs from the other debris such as soda cans.
 At the end of the trail, trainees are broken into teams of two "wingmen" and negotiate a combat-obstacle course (low-crawl, hide behind walls, roll behind barriers, strike dummies with the butt of your rifle, high crawl 60 yards through deep sand up a 40 percent grade).
 Trainees will also go participate in a CLAW mission during BEAST week.
 CLAW stands for Creating Leader Airmen Warriors.
 The CLAW mission consists of traversing a "simulated" river using the instructions and supplies on hand which stresses teamwork.
 They will then move in staggered tactical formation to another checkpoint where they will work on their SABC skills, then they will go through the combat obstacle course that was mentioned above.
 The biggest test is the village in which the Chalks of Trainees will have to either rescue a "downed" Airman and evacuate the training dummy or they will have to neutralize the targets and "simulated" gunners in the village while sustaining as few casualties as possible.
 Teamwork is stressed, as the majority of tasks are completely impossible without it—each group must succeed or fail as a whole.
 The others will result in failure unless every trainee passes through together, requiring the team to aid its fellow trainee(s) who struggle in the accomplishment of the given mission.
-On the last day the trainees will have a culmex ceremony in which their MTI will award them their dog tags.
+On the last day the trainees will have a CULMEX ceremony in which their MTI will award them their dog tags.